k155cvut/gise/docs/practicals/MapProjections.md

     - Mercator

-    For comparison, add a map of Iceland in the map projection that is recommended for displaying Iceland.
+    For comparison, add a map of the selected country in the map projection that is recommended for displaying the selected country.

     <br>
     Your map should look similar to this [map](https://blogs.egu.eu/divisions/cr/2023/06/16/it-aint-easy-being-greenland/).